mysterycodesociety/sinatra-app/serve_your_data.md

 Use Ctrl-C to stop
 ```

-Now change the end of your server to `/hello`.
+Now add `/hello` to the end of the url.

 You should have an empty web page that says "Hello world!"